eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 During attestation issuance, an Attestation Provider optionally created an embedded disclosure policy for the attestation, see [Section 6.6.2.7](#6627-provisioning-embedded-disclosure-policies).
 If such a policy is present for the requested attestation, the Wallet Unit evaluates the policy, together with information in the access certificate, to determine whether the Attestation Provider allows this Relying Party to receive the requested attestation.
-Note that the Wallet Unit verifies the authenticity of these certificates before using any data contained in them.
+Note that the Wallet Unit verifies the authenticity of the access certificate before using any data contained in it.

 The Wallet Unit presents the outcome of the disclosure policy evaluation to the User in the form of an advice, when requesting User approval.
 For example, "The